talentsec/lev_doc/tutorial/README.md

 Now we have learned the Quick Mode Invocation, but the actual situation of penetration testing changes rapidly.
 How can we realize the full performance of the tool?

-In this chapter， we will learn how to conduct an advanced invocation of tools.
+In this chapter，we will learn how to conduct an advanced invocation of tools.

 Here we choose xsstrike to detect the xss vulnerability of the website.
 Because some websites often need to carry cookies for access, it is necessary to use the raw mode to add the cookie field.

-At first, enter the 【Add task】 interface.
+At first, enter the `Add task` interface.

 In this interface, choose Raw Mode, and make it as default advanced invocationthe.